-In reality, enlightenment is very simple and does not lead to a path of eternal excitement, as many may claim.
+In reality, enlightenment is very simple and while discoveries and revelations are certainly exciting bits of knowledge, it does not lead to a path of being perpetually excited, as some may have garnered.
 In fact, chasing excitement cannot result in a long-lived state, as excitement is only part of what composes one’s internal language and behavior.
 With much of enlightenment, what goes on internally, between internal networks, is a reflection of phenomena that occur externally, between people, as well.
 Therefore, understanding the self leads to understanding society, as well.

 One of the most difficult things about enlightenment results from a pattern of chasing a light (or objective) of some sort.
 I am not here to say that that light, which often implies things like great awareness and profound bliss, that one witnesses, doesn’t rightfully belong to the person, but flipping the possession of the light to being possessed by the light can make enlightenment more difficult to realize.

 The essence of enlightenment relies on what one already possesses, and with the realization of enlightenment, one finds understanding concerning where the light (of objective) comes from and what its purpose is.

 You generate the light out of love for your self and your self’s desires — the light is a reminder of who you are, and if the love of the self is forgotten, the light becomes unattainable, while also indicating nothing truly relevant — it instead creates feelings of failure and hopelessness, stemming from neglecting portions of the self, which is where the light originally came from.